FH96/RidgeFBA/README.md

 # Ridge-FBA

 Ridge FBA is a member of COBRA analyses family.
-It returns a unique flux disrtibution which is also  more consistent with the actual values comparing to the similar methods.
+It returns a unique flux distribution which is also more consistent with the actual values comparing to the similar methods.

 ## Formulation